Post-Money SAFE Explained: Not Debt, Not Equity, Until It Converts (2026)

 Post-Money SAFE Explained: Not Debt, Not Equity, Until It Converts

-• SAFE = Y Combinator instrument, introduced late 2013; post-money SAFE = YC's 2018 update, now the standard.
+• The SAFE is a Y Combinator instrument introduced in late 2013; the post-money SAFE is YC's 2018 update and now the standard form.

 Where the SAFE came from

-Not debt, not equity — until a trigger
+Not debt, not equity, until a trigger

 A SAFE is its own instrument: